preyanshu/survivors_arena/README.md

 ---

-*The arena awaits.
+*The facility awaits.
 Your weapons await.
 Your legacy awaits.*

 **Play.
 Loot.
 Own.**